molivajimenez22/Kickstarter-Analysis/README.md

 The purpose of this analysis is to enable data driven decisions to inform future campaigns.
 The workbook includes pivots that can help highlight details for specific campaigns, years, and categories.

 ### Analysis of Outcomes Based on Launch Date
+This chart shows outcomes for theather campaigns based on launch date.

 [Theater Outcomes Based on Launch Date](https://github.com/molivajimenez22/Kickstarter-Analysis/blob/main/Theather_Outcomes_Vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
+This chart shows outcomes for plays based on Goals.

 [Outcomes Based on Goals](https://github.com/molivajimenez22/Kickstarter-Analysis/blob/main/Outcomes_vs_Goals.png)